Hiking Safety

 When crossing streams, wear shoes to protect your feet and a use stout stick for added support.
 Unbuckle the waist strap of your pack so it can be discarded quickly.

-Treat All Drinking Water
+Drinking Stream Water

+Be sure to treat all drinking water before consumption in the park.
 The protozoan Giardia lamblia may be present in park waters.
 When ingested, their reproductive cysts may cause an intestinal disorder that appears weeks after your trip.
 The easiest method of effective water treatment is to boil water for one minute or use a filter capable of removing particles as small as 1 micron.

 Hypothermia Kills—Even in Summer